NagamaniMenda/Task-2-WeatherAPIClient/README.md

 ### **Steps to Use This Program**

 1. **Set Up Dependencies**:
-   - Use the `org.json` library for JSON parsing. add it to your project as a dependency.
+   - Use the "org.json" library for JSON parsing. add it to your project as a dependency.
-   - If using Maven, include this dependency in your `pom.xml`: xml
+   - If using Maven, include this dependency in your "pom.xml": xml
      <dependency>
          <groupId>org.json</groupId>